Introduction to Blogs

 If you are interested in exploring how we got to such a troublesome state in our society, and the role that conventional education has played in contributing to and/or causing this development, study the contents of this interactive website.
 There you will find Blogs that address these issues in detail written by Robert L. Arnold, Professor Emeritus of Education, recipient of the 2018 St. Lawrence Academy Medal for outstanding contributions in the field of education.

 As a professional educator these materials resulted from over seventy years of experience within the profession that led to an in-depth study of the workings of conventional schools with special emphasis on early through middle school levels of instruction.

-These unique personal characteristics are acted out through unconscious motivation imposed without conscious awareness on every new and old experience reflecting a unique pattern of responses that represents the biased viewpoints of each person.
+These unique personal characteristics are acted out through unconsciously formed motivations imposed without conscious awareness on every new and old experience reflecting a unique pattern of responses that represents the biased viewpoints of each person.

-Teachers and other educators may find the contents of this book: Fraud In the shadows of our society – What is unknown about schooling is hurting us all, to be threatening since it challenges established practices of conventional schools, especially at the early elementary and middle school levels.
+Teachers and other educators may find these Blogs to be threatening since they challenge established practices of conventional schools, especially at the early elementary and middle school levels.

 We are all wondering how what is happening to our country has developed.
 How did we get to this troublesome state?
 What role has conventional practices of educating contributed to and/or caused this development?

 What can we look forward to if we continue to see our teenage youth shooting each other on the streets of our cities, and frequently witness mass shootings by older disgruntled Americans?
 How about those adults who view their personal freedoms taken away by the government, by the elite, the billionaires?

 How can we deal with prejudices against the Jewish community, the Muslim community, the Migrants, the Afro-Americans, the LBGTQ community, the Asian cultures, the perceived illegitimate citizens?
 Where does all this hate come from?
 Where are answers to this never-ending problem that seems to get worse every day?